Teen gives voice to Brazilian student protest movement

 She has also drawn comparisons to Malala Yousafzai, the Pakistani activist and youngest recipient of the Nobel Peace Prize who fought for equal access to education for girls in Taliban-controlled regions.

-"To whom do these schools belong to?"
+"To whom do these schools belong?"
 Ribeiro asked, with a slight tremble in her voice, at the beginning of her 10-minute speech.
 "This is our country, it will be the country of my children and the children of my children and I am concerned about the future."

 The students are protesting a provisional measure that would change the high school curriculum in public schools throughout the country.
 It would make classes like art and physical education optional and increase class time.